 Anger: A Positive and Negative Emotion

-We experience various emotions throughout our day to day life.
+We experience various emotions throughout our day-to-day life.
 Some emotions we experience are positive while others are negative.
 Sometimes, emotions can be both positive and negative, although they may not feel that way at the time we are experiencing them (and although they may be predominately more one way than the other).
-One such emotion that we experience at any given time in our life is that of anger.
+One such emotion that we experience at any given time in our life is anger.

 What is Anger?

 Anger is an emotion that we experience that involves getting upset, or mad.
 It can be defined as a reaction to things that bother us, and it can also be used as a response to a threat.
 For example, if you are driving and someone cuts you off in traffic you may get angry.
 The fact that someone disrespected you by cutting you off and not considering your position on the road may bother you, which may lead to anger.
 Furthermore, if someone cuts you off and you feel as though you were in danger because of it – say you had to slam on your breaks to avoid a wreck – you may become angry because of the threat of physical danger that was presented to you by that individual.

 The same is true for emotional threats as well.
 For example, if you take a test and fail the test, you may become angry.
 This anger does not stem from a physical threat to your well-being but instead imposes a threat to your psychological and mental well-being.
 You may feel inferior or like a failure, and this may threaten your ego and self-confidence, which in turn, may lead to experiencing anger.
 Anger is often experienced with another emotion, such as sadness, and is not often experienced alone.